Emmerz6949/emma-b-the-web-d/README.md

 ## Description

-This repostory was created so I could create my portfolio website.
+This repository was created so I could create my portfolio website.
 It features a home, about me, my portfolio, and contact me page.

 ![image](https://i.ibb.co/qr40p2r/My-Portfolio.png)